mje-nz/caddy-jwt/README.md

 | 403 | Forbidden - Token is valid but denied because of an ALLOW or DENY rule |
 | 303 | A 401 or 403 was returned and the redirect is enabled.
 This takes precedence over a 401 or 403 status. |

+### Debugging

+If you enable the `http.errors` middleware then the reason for any failed authorisations will be logged.

 ### Caveats